COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/California/README.md

 - 06/11/2023: Moved to new NCES files for all years and updated unmerged observations.
 Added new code to deal with additional unmerged observations.
 - 6/15/23: Fixed mismatched ID's for all years.
 - 6/27/24 Incorporated science data for 2019-2023.
-- 11/10/24: Incorporated 2024, streamlined all do-files, redid nces merging by using crosswalk/dealt with mismatched dist and sch ids
+- 11/10/24: Incorporated 2024, streamlined all do-files, redid nces merging by using crosswalk/dealt with mismatched dist and sch ids, brought state up to V2.0 conventions